DanielBogos/Bike_sharing_case_study/README.md

 ## Files in This Repository
 - `README.md`: This file, provides an overview of the project.
-- `analysis.Rmd`: R Markdown file with the full analysis code and findings.
+- `R_markdown_bike_case_study.Rmd`: R Markdown file with the full analysis code and findings.
-- `bike_sharing_data.csv`: Sample of the dataset used for analysis (due to the size limit, this is only a sample).
+- `snall_bike_df.csv`: Sample of the dataset used for analysis (due to the size limit, this is only a sample).
 Full dataset is coming soon.
 - `output.html` or `output.pdf`: Rendered report of the R Markdown file for easier viewing of results and visualizations.

 ## Technologies Used